-The garage plans and garage apartment designs, as well as other structures, published on The Garage Plan Shop's website are not sealed or stamped by an architect.
-If your building department requires an architect's seal or stamp, you will have to take your blueprints to a local architect to have them reviewed and stamped.
+The garage plans and garage apartment designs, as well as other structures, published on The Garage Plan Shop's website are not sealed or stamped by an engineer or architect.
+If your building department requires the blueprints to be sealed or stamped, you will have to take your blueprints to a local engineer or architect to have them reviewed and stamped.
 This professional must be registered in the state where you plan to build.

 The living square footage encompasses all the finished areas of the garage apartment that are dry-walled, painted, carpeted, heated and cooled.
 Typically, square footage calculations are made from outside the exterior frame wall, but do not include any brick.
 Decks, porches, verandas, screened porches, fireplaces, attics, bonus rooms and basements are not included in the living square footage.
 The actual square footage of a design is calculated using the construction drawings, therefore you will not be able to calculate square footage based on the room sizes provided on the spec floor plans shown on our website.
 If you have questions about the square footage of a particular garage apartment plan, please contact us.